Karsan Jest

-Karsan Jest is a low-floor minibus produced by Turkish automobile company Karsan.
+The Karsan Jest is a low-floor minibus produced by Turkish automobile company Karsan.

 History

-Karsan Jest started production in 2013.
+The Karsan Jest started production in 2013.
 It was designed by Karsan affiliate Hexagon Studio.
 Production is based in Bursa, Akçalar.
 70% of the parts in the bus are produced in Turkey.

 Engine

-Karsan Jest's engine is diesel.
+The Karsan Jest's engine is diesel.
 The engine is a front-wheel drive, Common Rail, four cylinder, 2.3 liters, 129 horsepower and produces 320 Nm energy.
-It does not have an automatic version.
+It also has a variant with automated manual transmission.
+It seats 12 to 20 passengers depending on the specific configuration, the variant with 11 fixed and 4 foldable seats is the standard, all other seating configurations are produced on request.

 Features

 An optional version of the bus includes wifi.
 The bus has a total of 5 seating options.
 A ramp for disabled people to get off and on the bus is available.